top of page

 Brushing Frequency

 Brush your Basset Hound two to three times per week.
+Benefits include:

 • Reduced shedding